VahidGh/mathjslab/README.md

 ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) of input.

-Other components besides the [parser](https://en.wikipedia.org/wiki/Parsing) are the evaluator and the [MathML](https://www.w3.org/Math/) unparser, which computes the inputs and generates mathematical representations of the inputs and results, respectively.
+Other components besides the [parser](https://en.wikipedia.org/wiki/Parsing) are the evaluator, which computes the inputs, and the [MathML](https://www.w3.org/Math/) unparser, that generates mathematical representations of the inputs and results.

 This software is intended for educational purposes, to provide teachers and students with a computer aided calculation tool that is capable of running in